intel/tcf/doc/09-api.rst

 - *linux_options_append*: string describing options to append to a Linux kernel boot command line.

+.. _pos_capable:

+- *pos_capable*: dictionary describing a target as able to boot into a Provisioning OS to perform target provisioning.

+  Keys are the same as described in :data:`tcfl.pos.capability_fns` (e.g: *boot_to_pos*, *boot_config*, etc)

+  Values are only one of each of each second level keys in the :data:`tcfl.pos.capability_fns` dictionary (e.g.: *pxe*, *uefi*...).

+  This indicates the system which different methodologies have to be used for the target to get into Provisioning OS mode, configure bootloader, etc.

 .. _pos_http_url_prefix:

 - *pos_http_url_prefix*: string describing the prefix to send for